aka-author/iCAP_Server/doc/data/datatypes.md

 The abbreviation _TZ_ stands for a time zone here and in other contexts.

-For the sake of JSON, some data types require values to be serialized into a string as listed below.
+For being represented in JSON, some data types require serialization of values as listed below.

 Concept           | Python format string      | Example
 ------------------|---------------------------|---------------------------------------